innovacion-social/sitio-web-podcast/content/episode/02-educacion-citilab.md

 Description = "Hoy hablaremos con Laia Sanchez y Empar Polo de Citilab sobre el Objetivo de Desarrollo Sostenbile 4, que trata sobre Educación de Calidad"
 Date = 2020-01-10T02:11:47+01:00
 PublishDate = 2020-01-10T02:11:47+01:00 # this is the datetime for the when the epsiode was published.
 This will default to Date if it is not set.
-Example is "2016-04-25T04:09:45-05:00" podcast_file = "02-educacion-citilab.mp3" # the name of the podcast file, after the media prefix. podcast_duration = "18 min"
+Example is "2016-04-25T04:09:45-05:00" podcast_file = "02-educacion-citilabinnsoc.mp3" # the name of the podcast file, after the media prefix. podcast_id= "12701612" podcast_duration = "22:46"
 #podcast_bytes = "" # the length of the episode in bytes
 episode_image = "img/episode/02-entrevista_citilab_empar_polo.jpg"
 #episode_banner = ""